sinusee/Intel-SIMD-Technologies/README.md

 # Intel-SIMD-Technologies
-we used this kernels for evaluation the technology all right are reserved to the outher of the article
+we used this kernels for evaluation the technology
+All the implementations will be uploaded in this repository just after acceptance